 High School Summer Learning

 This summer program is packed with information.
 An increased academic workload and new ideas introduced can make the high school transition a challenge.
 This program is an opportunity to start developing the skills needed to be successful.
-Students receive help finding classrooms, opening lockers, and navigating the cafeteria.
-As well as a chance to meet classmates and teachers.
+Students receive help finding classrooms, opening lockers, navigating the cafeteria, and they'll meet classmates and teachers.

 |Who?||Students identified by counselors that have failed 1st semester and/or are credit deficient.
 Counselors and summer school facilitators will contact the parents to enroll.|

 |When?||Dates vary by school, find your school's schedule below.|

 Foundations for the Future Community Based College and Career Readiness Course